syxbruno/employee-system/README.md

 ![Java](https://img.shields.io/badge/MAVEN-0074D9?style=for-the-badge&labelColor=FFFFFF)
 ![Java](https://img.shields.io/badge/LOMBOK-E53935?style=for-the-badge&labelColor=FFFFFF)

-A Java-based employee management system developed as a technical test for **Projedata Informática**.
+A Java-based employee management system developed as a technical test for **Projedata**.

----

 ## Project Overview

 This project simulates a small employee management system for an industry, featuring core object-oriented concepts and data processing in Java.
 The system enables management and reporting of employee data, salary updates, grouping, and various queries, all via a simple command-line interface.

----

 ## Features